GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 The Pod Model

-In a pod model, cross-functional teams are grouped together into self-contained units, or "pods."
+In a pod model, cross-functional teams are grouped into self-contained units, or "pods."
 Each pod typically includes one or two SDRs, one or two AEs, and a dedicated marketing resource or CSM.
-The pod operates as a mini go-to-market team, owning a specific set of accounts or a specific market segment end-to-end.
+The pod operates as a mini go-to-market team, owning a specific set of accounts or a market segment end-to-end.
+Pods are usually aligned by vertical (fintech pod, cybersecurity pod) or by account tier (enterprise pod, mid-market pod), and they share a target list, pipeline, and metrics.

 The Segment Model